 - Not looking at emails every two seconds, because I was too busy wiping snotty noses and doing craft.

-- Seeing the Peter Rabbit movie with my middle child.
-It’s really good, and no one could contact me for two hours!
+- Seeing a movie with my middle child.
+It was really good, and no one could contact me for two hours!